 Sweaty hair can lead to an itchy scalp, so you’ll need a way to do a mild cleanse during the week.
 You can do a wash with a sulfate-free shampoo, a co-wash, or a water-only rinse.
 Sometimes the water is refreshing enough to relieve the itching so you may want to experiment first with the water-only wash or rice water rinsing.

 - Ditch Using Thick Oils for the Scalp.
 Does your scalp itch more in the summer?
 The summer often brings more moisture to your scalp, as your head collects heat and sweat.
 If you usually oil your scalp for dryness or hair growth, you may want to use a lighter oil during the summer.
-Let go of Jamaican Black castor oil unless it’s diluted with a carrier oil some great choices to use are avocado, jojoba, and even grapeseed oil.
+Let go of Jamaican Black castor oil as it may be too heavy for the summer.
+Butta Butta Cream is a great oil to use in summer as it’s lightweight, not greasy, and will moisturize your hair.

 Heavy oils can clog hair follicles if they’re blended with dead skin cells and dirt.
 You can go back to using heavier oils for oiling your scalp as your skin gets drier in the fall and winter months.

 - Should You Add or Avoid Glycerin?
-Now is an excellent time to add or avoid glycerin, depending on which region you live in.
+Now, this is an excellent time to add or avoid glycerin, depending on which region you live in.

 If your climate is hot and dry, you’ll probably want to add glycerin to all your products because it can help combat dryness.